 Letting go: Everything that has already happened is either water under the bridge or a learning opportunity.
 Derive the learning, let go, and move on.
 Carrying a heavy backpack just slows you down.

-Peak Experience: The author of Flow, plus many others (Abraham Maslow, Daniel Pink [Drive], and Daniel Goleman [Emotional Intelligence]) all talk about how our best resources are derived from strong positive experiences, which can continue to motivate us and fuel future successes.
+Peak Experience: Our best resources are derived from strong positive experiences, which can continue to motivate us and fuel future successes.
 Stop (briefly) and enjoy the small successes, and really celebrate the big successes, to make them even more memorable.

 Getting into the zone is good for you, good for your business, good for your customers, good for your colleagues.
-My map may not be the only path there, so by all means find your own, and stay on the path!
+Our method is not be the only path there, find your own, and stay on the path!